 Generally, the childminder runs her service well.
 She is organised and keeps the required records.
-The necessary policies and procedures are in place; however, they have not been updated and do not display review dates.
-The safeguarding policy does not refer to current legislation.
-Information relating to children, including their contracts is complete.
-The childminder has a satisfactory statement of purpose in place that reflects the service provided, however, it has not been updated for some time and does not fully comply with regulations.
+The necessary policies and procedures are in place, however, not all have been updated and do not display review dates.
+There is a need to update the behaviour management policy.
+The childminder has a satisfactory statement of purpose in place that reflects the service provided, however, it has not been updated for some time.

 The child minder reviews and reflects upon her service and produces a basic quality of care report.
 She seeks the suggestions of people who use her service in her evaluation process.
-The child minder responds positively to information and advice given to improve her service.
+The child minder responds positively to information and advice given to improve her service and has made considerable progress since the last inspection.

-The child minder makes sure she and adult household members have an up to date Disclosure and Barring Service check (DBS).
+The child minder makes sure she and the adult household members have an up to date Disclosure and Barring Service check (DBS).
 The child minder's core training is up to date, including safeguarding, paediatric first aid and food hygiene.
 She told us that she does not have any further training planned at present.

 The child minder promotes positive partnerships with parents.
 She is accommodating to the needs of the parents using the service.
 She shares information with parents verbally and via text messages.
-The child minder, when time permits, makes good use of the local area, such as visits to the park, swimming pool and toddler groups.
+She doesn't formally record progress and development.
+The child minder regularly makes good use of the local area, such as visits to the local playgroups and parks.